 Funding for agriculture ODA and its political priority are increasing

-The UK’s Department for International Development (DFID) is stepping up its focus on agriculture, since the release of its ‘Conceptual Framework on Agriculture’ in November 2015.
-The Framework focuses on the role agriculture and agro-industry can play in supporting economic growth and poverty reduction, and prioritizes support for family- and smallholder farmers to become commercially viable.
-The Framework outlines three main approaches to guide and prioritize investments: 1) ‘stepping up’ (promoting agricultural commercialization and agroindustry development to generate more income for farmers and create jobs), 2) ‘stepping out’ (promoting job creation in manufacturing and services and mobility), 3) ‘hanging in’ (supporting agriculture as a holding strategy for those smallholder farmers that are likely to remain in subsistence agriculture).
+The United Kingdom’s (UK’s) Department for International Development (DFID) has been stepping up its focus on agriculture since the release of its ‘Conceptual Framework on Agriculture’ in 2015.
+The Framework focuses on the role agriculture and agro-industry can play in supporting economic growth and poverty reduction and prioritizes support for family and smallholder farmers to become commercially viable.
+The framework outlines three main approaches to guide and prioritize investments: 1) ‘stepping up’ (promoting agricultural commercialization and agro-industry development to generate more income for farmers and create jobs), 2) ‘stepping out’ (promoting job creation in manufacturing and services and mobility), and 3) ‘hanging in’ (supporting agriculture as a holding strategy for those smallholder farmers that are likely to remain in subsistence agriculture).

 - Inclusion and women’s economic empowerment: The goal is to promote agricultural transformation to be inclusive and create equal opportunities for women, men, and marginalized groups.

 - Production of nutritious and safe food: The aim is to develop policy and programs to promote agricultural transformation and analyze how agriculture can increase nutritional benefits and feed into nutrition policies.